craigmaslowski/react-flux-tic-tac-toe/readme.md

 The intent of this project was to kill two birds with one stone.

 * Write my first fully functional game
-* Learning to use React with a Flux architecture
+* Learn to use React with a Flux architecture